risingwavelabs/rfcs/rfcs/0081-dynmical-config-for-stream-job.md

 The RFC will not concern those config can change the streaming graph and its topology, such as
 - The configs that can change the plan such as `RW_TWO_PHASE_AGG`
-- The configs that can change the actor's number such as `STREAMING_PARALLELISM` (maybe we can use the same syntax to alter it later, but it will be only a semantic sugar of scale)
+- The configs that can change the actor's number such as `STREAMING_PARALLELISM` (maybe we can use the same syntax to alter it later, but it will be only a syntactic sugar of scale)

 Also, the RFC do not associate with those node-level config such as `exchange_initial_permits`